Timbobeek/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a class-based and a functional component?

+Class-based components can utilize react lifecycle methods, they must extend from React, they are stateful, use different syntax, use constructors.
+Functional components are stateless, don't use constructors, do not utilize react lifecycle methods, do not use render method.

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?

+componentDidMount? is called when the initial data you want to access is rendered, immediately after a component is mounted. componentDidUpdate is called immediately after updating occurs.

 3. Define stateful logic.

+It is logic, that usually deals with state, that is built into a component.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange: setup the react component you will be testing
+Act: execute the behavior (if there is one)
+Assert: extract the response element and check that is is where you expect it to be